quanhua92/aipriceaction-data/docs/misc.md

 The Misc client provides access to specialized Vietnamese financial data from multiple government and institutional sources. **After fixing dependency issues in August 2025**, all functions now operate with excellent reliability.

+**Cross-Platform Support**: Both Python and JavaScript implementations are available with identical API signatures and functionality.

 ## Quick Start

+### Python Implementation

 ```python
 from misc import MiscClient